Earl W. Bascom: International artist

 On July 24, 2014, Bascom was made the international honoree of the National Day of the Cowboy and given the "Cowboy Keeper" award.

-In June 2015, Bascom was inducted into Canada's Sports Hall of Fame, as the first rodeo champion ever honored and given Canada's highest sports honor as a "Canadian Sports Legend."
+In June 2015, Bascom was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame, as the first rodeo champion ever honored and given Canada's highest sports honor as a "Canadian Sports Legend."

-"As a Canadian rodeo athlete and cowboy artist, Earl Bascom is a national treasure," stated Helena Deng, senior curator of Canada's Sports Hall of Fame.
+"As a Canadian rodeo athlete and cowboy artist, Earl Bascom is a national treasure", stated Helena Deng, senior curator of Canada's Sports Hall of Fame.

-"Bascom's incredible achievements are now to be shared with all Canadians in perpetuity," said Mario Siciliano, president of Canada's Sports Hall of Fame, "inspiring generations of Canadians in sports and in life."
+"Bascom's incredible achievements are now to be shared with all Canadians in perpetuity", said Mario Siciliano, president of Canada's Sports Hall of Fame, "inspiring generations of Canadians in sports and in life."

 In 2017, Canada's Sports Hall of Fame had an exhibit titled "The Horse in Sports" which included Bascom's cowboy gear and his cowboy art.

+On January 4, 2023, Payson City Mayor William R. Wright and the city of Payson, Utah presented a proclamation honoring Earl Bascom and Raymond Knight as Rodeo Pioneers who contributed to Payson's rodeo heritage.

 Bascom's bucking chute is listed among famous moments in sports for the year of 1919 by sports history writer Marc Bona.

-The 2021 video documentary "The Last Buckaroo" featured Bascom, his cowboy history and art.

-Bascom is featured in the award-winning book Why Cows Need Cowboys.

-Bascom said of his own art work, "I've tried to portray the West as I knew it - rough and rugged and tough as a boot but with a good heart and honest as the day is long."
+Bascom said of his own art work, "I've tried to portray the West as I knew it – rough and rugged and tough as a boot but with a good heart and honest as the day is long."

 Death

-Bascom died on August 28, 1995, on his ranch in Victorville, California.
+Bascom died on August 28, 1995, at age 89, at his ranch in Victorville, California.